 Savings account statistics

-In a world obsessed with spending, here's how and how much America saves.
+In a world obsessed with spending, here's how much America saves.

 Americans sure can pinch their pennies.
 With more than $9.34 trillion stored in nest eggs across US financial institutions, savings in 2019 are at an all-time high.